KunstKoop for galleries

 For whom and what?

-Once every two years, galleries can submit a request to participate in the KunstKoop.
 Galleries that have been accepted to the KunstKoop scheme will be able, when selling artworks, to offer their clients the possibility to make use of the KunstKoop loan.
 Individual art buyers can then take out an interest-free loan and pay for their purchase by instalments.
-To this end, the Mondriaan Fund has made an agreement with ABN AMRO bank.
-This bank will pay the purchase amount directly to the gallery, and the Mondriaan Fund reimburses the interest for the loan directly to the bank.
+To this end, the Mondriaan Fund has made an agreement with Santander Consumer Finance Benelux.
+This consumer finance company will pay the purchase amount directly to the gallery, and the Mondriaan Fund reimburses the interest for the loan.

 With the KunstKoop, the Mondriaan Fund wishes to reinforce the private market and encourage the sale of high quality contemporary visual art and design.

 Participation in the KunstKoop scheme can be applied for once every two years through the online application system of the Mondriaan Fund.
 The next round for galleries to cooperate with the KunstKoop will be in 2021.

 Apart from the general terms and conditions, the Kunstkoop is subject to the following conditions:

 - An application can only be submitted by a gallery that is located in the Netherlands, that has been registered at the Chamber of Commerce for at least one year, and that has functioned as a gallery for at least one year.

 - A gallery is defined as a professional, economically independent organisation with a space that is freely accessible to the public, in which varying exhibitions take place.
 The primary goal is to organize selling exhibitions and to sell artworks of contemporary visual artists or designers that have not been traded by third parties before.
 Art libraries, (semi) government institutions and other subsidized institutes cannot apply.

 - The gallery has at least six varying exhibitions per year.